canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q8/QuestionText.md

 ### Luffy Class:

-Your `Luffy` class already has the following items
+You want to make a battle game with characters that are modelled after the characters from the well-known anime called One Piece who ate the devil fruit to gain a special ability.
+Your `Luffy` class, which is one of these characters, already has the following items:

 - Attributes:
     - An `String` called **skill**